Percent Grade Scale Amplifies Racial/Ethnic Inequities in Introductory Physics: Introduction

 \subsection{The Course Deficit Model}

+In defense of gap gazing, Lubienski argues that these types of studies are needed to illuminate ``which groups and curricular areas are most in need of intervention and additional study'' \cite{Lubienski2008}, and further claims that gap studies are necessary for advancing equitable policy changes.
+However, if we agree and see value in gap analyses, we must attend to the critiques made by Guti\'errez and others.
+Indeed, Guti\'errez argues not for the elimination of gap studies, but instead calls for more contextualized intervention studies \cite{Gutierrez2008}.
+We see the application of the Course Deficit Model as a potential way of doing this.

-The authors of the current paper consider the course\footnote{Here, ``course'' is shorthand for the material presented, the presentation itself (the order of ideas and practice and the pedagogical styles of lecture, discussion, and laboratory), the exams, and the grading.} itself to be the problem leading to demographic gaps.
-Our conclusions in this regard are informed by the critiques of gap-gazing as well as by arguments made by writers such as Ta-Nehisi Coates\cite{Coates2014} and Ibram Kendi\cite{Kendi2019} who suggest that one should change the system which is responsible for perpetuating inequities and avoid blaming the victims of the inequities for suffering them.
+The authors of the current paper consider the course itself to be the problem leading to demographic gaps.
+Here, ``course'' is shorthand for the material presented, the presentation itself (the order of ideas and practice and the pedagogical styles of lecture, discussion, and laboratory), the exams, and the grading.
+Our conclusions in this regard are informed by the critiques of gap-gazing as well as by arguments made by writers such as Ta-Nehisi Coates \cite{Coates2014} and Ibram Kendi \cite{Kendi2019} who suggest that one should change the system which is responsible for perpetuating inequities and avoid blaming the victims of the inequities for suffering them.

-Recent education research supports our view and also suggests some changes in pedagogy\cite{Theobald2020,Webb2017,Webb2021a}, as well as other changes\cite{Webb2021} less connected to pedagogy, that might be made to repair an introductory physics course's deficiencies with respect to equity.
-The results in the current paper provide further support for the utility of a Course Deficit Model and add to the possible non-pedagogical changes in a path toward equity of parity.
+Recent education research supports our view and also suggests some changes in pedagogy \cite{Theobald2020,Webb2017,Webb2021a}, as well as other changes \cite{Webb2021} less connected to pedagogy, that might be made to repair an introductory physics course's deficiencies with respect to equity.
+The results in the current paper provide further support for the utility of a Course Deficit Model and add to the possible non-pedagogical changes in a path toward Equity of Parity.
 Specifically, we show how grading policies of a course can increase racial/ethnic grade gaps and how a common grade scale, the percent scale, amplifies this problem.